magdesign/PocketVJ-RTC-Documentation/source/06_video.rst

     - Make sure your files are at least 60s in duration to increase the stability of seamless looping.
     - For Syncing with high bitrates (1080p with 12 MB/s or more) you may set the SYNC_OFFSET to a higher value.

+FADE
+****

+Here you can fade the playing video to black and vice versa.
+If this feature is not working, you need to update and check that you have omxplayer version 2018 in SYSTEM SETTINGS

+SPEED
+*****

+Adjust the playback speed, keep in mind that this is not compatible with syncing several players.